typescript

 Notice the 'use client' statement at the top.

-It’s there because all components in the new app directory are server components by default.
+It’s there because all components in the new app directory are server components by default, so we can’t use any client-side specific APIS.

 Get current URL in Next.js getServerSideProps